Mean-field limits for large-scale random-access networks: Mean-field limit in a general framework

-In this section, we proved the convergence of the population process towards the solution of a deterministic initial-value problem.
-Necessary and sufficient conditions for the existence and uniqueness of an equilibrium point have been established.
-In the following section we aim to exploit the equilibrium point so as to obtain an asymptotically exact approximation for the stationary performance measures of the system.
-The analysis will focus on the case of a complete interference graph where all classes mutually interfere.
+In this subsection, we proved the convergence of the population process towards the solution of a deterministic initial-value problem, and established necessary and sufficient conditions for the existence and uniqueness of a \revT{fixed} point.
+In the following subsection we aim to exploit the \revT{fixed} point so as to obtain an asymptotically exact approximation for the stationary performance measures of the system, with a focus on the case of a complete interference graph.